 Pleasure Point is all about chill vibes and good conversations.
 We had breakfast here on our second day in the island, and our first taste of paradise.
 The cafe defines what Siargao is all about: life, surf and coffee–that’s all that matters.

+Pleasure Point is an amazing place to have breakfast.
+If you have a big day ahead or just a big appetite, Pleasure Point Cafe is sure to serve you up a big suerfer’s breakfast.
 Their menu perfectly complements the surfer’s lifestyle.
 They have lovely crepes, omelettes and other food that make perfect pairings with coffee or tea.
 We tried the French Toast (my personal favorite!), Sunny Side Up and Bacon Omelette (the boys’ favorite!), Parfait and Blueberry Cheesecake.

 Pleasure Point Cafe is the best place to unwind after riding the waves.
 They also have movie nights every Saturdays if you want to take it easy for the weekend.

-- Best Coffee: Cafe Loka
+- Cafe Loka